My Alopecia (Hair Loss) Story

 I researched hair transplant doctors specializing in black/African American hair and I found Dr. Matt Huebner at Natural Transplants located in Fort Lauderdale, FL.
-I watched several YouTube videos, listened to patients’ stories, and follow-up results.
-A video call was scheduled and I spoke with Dr. Huebner and felt comfortable about the process.
-Here are 8 quick tips to consider and a list of top 36 questions I asked before making my final decision.
+I watched several YouTube videos and listened to patients’ stories, and follow-up results.
+A video call was scheduled, and I spoke with Dr. Huebner and felt comfortable about the process.
+Here are 8 quick tips to consider and a list of top 36 questions I asked before making my final decision for a hair transplant surgery.
 After speaking with the doctor, it was determined I was considered a candidate for the HUE (High-Yield Unit Extraction); in other words, FUT/strip transplant.
 It’s imperative to know if you have a form of scarring alopecia, there is a strong possibility a hair transplant may not be successful, so it’s vital to have a scalp biopsy performed first.
 I moved forward with my surgery date scheduled for May 16, 2018 and submitted my deposit.
 The most important step was following the pre and post-op surgery instructions provided by the doctor.

 After four months, I actually saw new hair growth and I was ecstatic.
 However, I realized after 12 months of new hair growth, I didn’t have as much donor hair as I would have liked to yield greater results.
 My donor hair (in the very back of my head) overall was sparse.
 In the future, I will need to have another surgery to complete the look I desire.
 Almost three years (2021) post-transplant surgery, I’m pleased with my results.

-I will admit, I was a little perturbed.
-Yet, I didn’t want to give up once again on finding a remedy to properly manage my hair and scalp issue.
+I will admit, I was a little perturbed about my alopecia.
+Yet, I didn’t want to give up once again on finding a remedy to properly manage my hair and scalp issues.
 I researched various essential and botanical oils to create a hair growth and scalp serum.
-I used it on myself for a few months and noticed new hair growth and it overall made my hair stronger and healthier.
+I used it on myself for a few months and noticed new hair growth which overall made my hair stronger and healthier.
 Family and friends with similar conditions tried my product and gave their honest feedback.
 Their results were amazing and varied.
 To find out more, click here for a product description in addition to before and after photos.

 In conclusion, there were a few factors that caused my alopecia (hair loss).
 Heredity (at least four generations), the Yaz birth control, environmental elements (e.g. body, hair and face products; toxins in food, pollution in the air, etc.), wearing hair extension excessively for years, stress from unhealthy relationships and demands in life.
 As a result, these also triggered my Hashimoto’s Hypothyroidism (auto-immune) condition.
 In recent years, I was diagnosed with focal derma fibrosis without the presence of scarring around my edges (hairline), Androgenic/Androgenetic Alopecia and CCCA throughout the center of my scalp.

 I felt compelled to share my story and bring awareness to alopecia (hair loss) for anyone living with it…you’re not alone.
 I’ve endured alopecia for over 10 plus years now and the road hasn’t been easy.
-There have been moments of doubt and embarrassment, but instead of being a victim, I chose to become a victor during life’s hardship.
-I challenge you to become the best version of yourself and bring forth your own inner beauty, strength, confidence, and uniqueness despite your situation.
+There have been moments of doubt and embarrassment.
+Instead of being a victim, I chose to become a victor during life’s hardship.
+I challenge you to become the best version of yourself.
+Bring forth your own inner beauty, strength, confidence, and uniqueness despite your situation.
+Read my 8 Quick Tips to Consider Before Having a Hair Transplant and Top 36 Questions to Ask before Having a Hair Transplant blogs.
 I’m on this journey with you and I’m wishing you many blessings with love, positivity and serenity!